MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/best-practices-configuring.md

 By default, the Windows Defender Firewall will block everything unless there is an exception rule created.
 This setting overrides the exceptions.

-Consider an example involving Remote Desktop.
-If Remote Desktop is enabled, but no firewall rules were created beforehand, users cannot remotely access the device.
-This is why the Remote Desktop feature automatically creates filters when the feature is enabled.
-Meanwhile, if there is an exploit using multiple ports and services on a host, you can, instead of disabling individual rules, use the shields up mode to block all inbound connections, overriding previous exceptions.
-The Remote Desktop rules are intact but remote access will not work as long as shields up is activated.
+For example, the Remote Desktop feature automatically creates firewall rules when enabled.
+However, if there is an active exploit using multiple ports and services on a host, you can, instead of disabling individual rules, use the shields up mode to block all inbound connections, overriding previous exceptions, including the rules for Remote Desktop.
+The Remote Desktop rules remain intact but remote access will not work as long as shields up is activated.

 Once the emergency is over, uncheck the setting to restore regular network traffic.